 Lung Clearance Index:

-LCI is a simple breathing test involving normal quiet breathing through a mouthpiece.
+LCI is a simple breathing test involving normal breathing through a mouthpiece.
 It involves breathing in 100% oxygen for a few breaths and then measuring the gases that are breathed out to determine if there is any slowing down of airflow in the lungs.
 The test takes about 20-30 minutes overall as the procedure is repeated three times for accuracy.
-LCI will be performed at baseline and then 6 monthly for 2 years.
+LCI will be performed at baseline and then every 6 months for 2 years.

 Ultra-low dose, spirometry-controlled CT scanning:

 A CT scan is a detailed three-dimensional image of the inside of the lungs and airways.
 It allows us to collect detailed information in relation to CF lung disease.
 CT scans are extremely helpful in CF but are associated with radiation, so they must be used carefully over a person’s lifetime.
 The type of CT needed in CF can be performed with substantially less radiation than a standard CT scan.
 Many centres around the world perform low dose CT scans every two years in people with CF as part of annual assessment.
 Our partners in the LungAnalysis Core in Erasmus, Rotterdam have been working with hospitals around the world to standardise CT scanners, advise on ultra-low dose protocols and analyse the results.
 LungAnalysis has worked with each centre in RECOVER to standardise scanners and help keep radiation doses down.
 Scans will be needed for RECOVER at baseline, year one and year two.
 Scans that are used as part of standard care can be used for RECOVER.